YottaDB/YDBDoc/ProgGuide/commands.rst

 .. parsed-literal::
    ZWR[ITE][:tvexpr] [zwrglvn[,...]]

-* The optional truth-valued expression immediately following the command is a command postconditional that controls whether or not YottaDB/GT.M executes the command.
+* The optional truth-valued expression immediately following the command is a command postconditional that controls whether or not YottaDB executes the command.
 * The optional global or local variable name specifies the variable for ZWRITE to display.
 * ZWRITE accepts several alternative syntaxes in place of subscripts; ZWRITE also accepts arguments specifying naked references to globals.
 Because ZWRITE is primarily a debugging tool, ZWRITE does not affect the naked indicator.
 * ZWRITE accepts null subscripts in its arguments, when these are allowed, and reports array nodes that have null subscripts.
 * A ZWRITE with no arguments displays all the currently available local variables; in this case, at least two (2) spaces must follow the command to separate it from the next command on the line.
 * If the specified global or local variable name is unsubscripted, ZWRITE displays the unsubscripted variable and all subscripted descendants.
 * If an asterisk (*) appears in the space normally occupied by the last subscript in a subscripted variable name, ZWRITE displays all variable nodes descended from the previously specified subscripts.
-* ZWRITE accepts YottaDB/GT.M pattern-match syntax in place of both variable names and subscripts.
+* ZWRITE accepts YottaDB pattern-match syntax in place of both variable names and subscripts.
 * ZWRITE <name>(), where <name> is a local or a global is treated as a synonym for ZWRITE <name>.
 * A colon acts as a range operator for subscript values; ZWRITE displays all subscripts of the variable starting with the value on the left side of the colon and ending with the value on the right side of the colon; if the range delimiter has no left-hand value, or has the empty string as the left-hand value, the display begins at the first subscript; if the range delimiter has no right-hand value or has the empty string as the right-hand value, the display ends at the last subscript at that level; if the range delimiter has no values or empty strings on either side, ZWRITE displays all subscripts at that level; an empty subscript level also displays all subscripts at that level.
 * An indirection operator and an expression atom evaluating to a list of one or more ZWRITE arguments form a legal argument for a ZWRITE.